radocode/radocode/README.md

 ### Greetings 👋

+- My name is Francisco, and I would like to help you bring the best value I can with my past experiences and work in diverse industries, including Banking and Retail.

 - I am a Fullstack Developer, mainly focused in Javascript and TypeScript.
-I have experiences working with fintech, retail and transport industries.

-- Enjoy a lot working and researching on new technologies, with small, simple, yet very effective solutions.
-My favorite frameworks/libraries/runtimes are Angular 2+, React.js and Node.js (express.js).
+- Enjoy a lot working and researching on new technologies, with nice and effective solutions.

+- My favorite frameworks/libraries/runtimes are Angular 2+, React.js and Node.js (express.js).

 - Always open to learn a new language or tech!